What, when, and where? -- Self-Supervised Spatio-Temporal Grounding in Untrimmed Multi-Action Videos from Narrated Instructions: A Global-Local Framework for Spatio-Temporal Grounding

 \subsection{General setup}

 The goal of the proposed method is to temporally and spatially localize actions based on free-text queries in untrimmed videos.
-To this end, two representation spaces should be learned from unlabeled videos, a local and a global one.
+To this end, two representations are learned, a local and a global one.
 We start with narrated video clips, each associated with a corresponding visual representation and text narration.
-Given this input, the text-video embedding spaces for both global and local representations are learned via contrastive loss by bringing the embeddings of semantically similar visual and text content closer together for both representations.
 Namely, for each clip $\mathcal{X} = \{\mathcal{V},\mathcal{S}\}$, let $\mathcal{V}$ stand for the video clip and $\mathcal{S}$ for the text narration sentence generated by the automatic speech recognition (ASR) system.
-Each clip $\mathcal{V}$ consists of $T \times N$ spatio-temporal tokens $\{v_{t,n}\}$, where $t\in \{1,...,T\}$ represents the number of frames in the video and $n\in \{1,...,N\}$ represents the number of spatial grid region tokens or features in a frame.
+Each clip $\mathcal{V}$ consists of $U \times N$ spatio-temporal tokens $\{v_{u,n}\}$, where $u\in \{1,...,U\}$ represents the number of frames in the video and $n\in \{1,...,N\}$ represents the number of spatial grid region tokens or features in a frame.
 The text sentence $\mathcal{S}$ consists of $K$ words $\{s_1,...,s_K\}$.
-We represent localized features by the tokens from each modality, and the global features $\{{V},{S}\}$ are acquired either by mean-pooling over the local features or by using the classifier token from the transformer as in \cite{radford2021learning}.
+We represent localized features by the tokens from each modality, and the global features $\{{V},{S}\}$ are acquired either by mean-pooling over the local features (S3D) or by using the [CLS] token from the transformer (CLIP) as in \citet{radford2021learning}.
 We learn transformations $f:V\to\mathbb{R}^d$ to a $d$-dimensional representation $f(V)\in\mathbb{R}^d$ from the global representation $V$, and $g:S\to\mathbb{R}^d$, to produce similar $d$-dimensional text global embeddings: $g(S)\in\mathbb{R}^d$.
 Similar to $\{f, g\}$, we note $\{f^{'}, g^{'}\}$ to be the transform for localized features, where local features $\{v,s\}$ are also projected as d-dimensional representations.
-In this work, $f$ takes as input S3D \cite{xie2018rethinking} or CLIP \cite{radford2021learning} features from a fixed-length clip, and the inputs for $g$ are from a sentence-based neural model that transforms a set of words into a single vector.
-Global contrastive loss $\mathcal{L}_{Global}$ is used to ensure that the representations from each of the modalities at the global level are comparable.
-A second localized attention contrastive loss $\mathcal{L}_{Local}$ encourages representations from finer granularity, e.g., spatial regions and words, to be close in the embedding space.